varnitsaxena7/PlantPulse/README.md

 - Upload an image of a plant leaf to diagnose diseases.
 - Click on "Predict" to get the disease prediction result.
 - Check the checkbox to view cure and prevention details for the predicted disease.
+- For additional help, ask disease-related queries using the app's question-answer feature.

 ## Contributing